jasonbak/jasonbak.github.io/_posts/projects/2017-07-01-personal-website.md

 ---
 title: Projects
 project-title: Personal software and photography portfolio
 abstract: This website serves mainly as a professional software and photography portfolio for potential employers/clients.
-I include a blog using Jekyll in hopes it will provide some positive change in their lives.
+I include a blog using Jekyll in hopes it will provide some positive change in someone's life.
 I outline most of the technologies and libraries used to build this website for guidance to others who would like to learn about them for their own purposes.
 recognitions: none
 recognitions-2: none
 recognitions-3: none